SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 ## Virtual Surgical Planning

-0. [Save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#non-dicom-data) frequently as the surgical plan can be reopened from where you left it if there is a crash (software malfunction).
-We are trying to fix a bug that makes Slicer close unexpectedly during boolean operations ([more info here](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/issues/118)) if you find any other problem please [report it here](https://github.com/SlicerIGT/SlicerBoneReconstructionPlanner/issues/new).
 1. Click the search icon on the left of the module selector and write 'BoneReconstructionPlanner'.
 Click "Switch to module".
 2. If fibula is the one from the right leg tick "Right side leg" checkbox.
 This makes fibula coordinate system X axis be always medial independently of the which leg is used to harvest the fibula.
 3. Select the mandibular segmentation and the fibula segmentation.